crdueck/exactEarth/functional_lunch_and_learn.md

 * always applies the same combining function to each element in the same way

-`foldr` also has an important *Universal Property* that allows compilers to perform an optimization called `foldr/build` fusion to reduce the amount of intermediate list allocations required in code that processes lists heavily.

 # Foldr

 Here's an iterative factorial function